gcallah/JohnGray/papers/garrard.md

 Greek philosophy and runs through the whole history of Western civilization.
-The culmination of this outlook is the modern, liberal, technological civilization that is now collapsing around us, according to Gray.
+The culmination of this outlook is the modern, liberal, technological civilization that is now collapsing around us, according to Gray, leading to nihilism.

 If something is falling, Nietzsche once proclaimed, then give it a push.
 Gray thinks this is good advice for the contemporary West.
 First, he says, we should 'relinquish the liberalisms and the humanisms by which the Enlightenment cultures were, and continue to be, animated' (Gray 1997, p.
 152).
-The humanist conception of our species that is shared by ancient Greek philosophy, Christian revelation, the Enlightenment and contemporary liberalism, according to which we can only be emancipated through the growth of scientific knowledge, 'must be given up' (Gray 1997, p.
+The humanist conception of our species that is shared by ancient Greek philosophy, Christian revelation, the Enlightenment, and contemporary liberalism, according to which we can only be emancipated through the growth of scientific knowledge, 'must be given up' (Gray 1997, p.
 155).
 Gray also asserts that Western conceptions of morality